 Adrian was always "into drawing" and studied advertising at design school in Wellington.
 He worked as an art director on TV commercials in Auckland, as well as illustrating for clients including the magazines Metro, Fashion Quarterly and She.
 "I got into fashion by mistake, making t-shirts for a car commercial, then all the crew wanted them, wanted to keep them, so I made some more for them and it went from there."

-"A shop called Stella Greg was my first stockist, and they sold thousands and thousands of tees.
+"A shop called Stella Gregg was my first stockist, and they sold thousands and thousands of tees.
 I quickly did loads more prints, there was a flamingo print, a zebra … the most famous one was a girl in a bikini smoking a cigarette - that was the turning point when I did that one, that was when a lot of people took notice.
 I got stocked in Australia, even in the UK - I stocked in a store called Hoxton Boutique, which is a very cool store, and they were selling for 130 pounds, crazy, but they sold truckloads."

 Another turning point was when three of Adrian’s t-shirts featured in pop culture magazine Pavement, selected and styled by fashion editor Jasmine Edgar.